Office Hours Spring 2022: by appointment

 Current Research Interests

 The social, political, cultural, and intellectual legacy of Nazi Germany in the postwar German states; the relationship between the German aristocracy and the Nazi state/party in the Third Reich; attitudes and experiences of Germans under Allied occupation and in the early Federal Republic of Germany and the German Democratic Republic.
-I am currently working on a book manuscript, tentatively entitled German Nazi Hunters: The Central Agency and Germany’s Belated Search for Justice, that explores the role this state institution and its staff played in bringing to justice Nazi criminals and thereby helping shape German attitudes about the National Socialist past.
+I am currently finishing a book manuscript, tentatively entitled German Nazi Hunters: The Search for Justice after the Holocaust, that explores the role West Germany’s primary Nazi hunter agency, the Central Agency for the Investigation of Nazi Crimes, played in bringing to justice Nazi criminals and thereby helping shape German attitudes about the National Socialist past.

-Raised in Dallas, Texas, Charles Lansing graduated with honors from Vassar College in 1993.
-As a Fulbright Fellow (1993-1994) he taught in a German high school in the former East German city of Wismar.
-He received his Ph.D. from Yale University in 2004.
+Charles Lansing received his A.B. from Vassar College in 1993 and his Ph.D. from Yale University in 2004.
 He has been teaching at the University of Connecticut since 2004.

 From Nazism to Communism: German Schoolteachers under Two Dictatorships, Harvard University Press (May 2010).